pfmahoney/Proform_tdf_v2_BLE/README.md

 That is all the wiring.
 You don't *need* to solder them, you could strip them, twist them and cover them with shrink tape or electrical tape.
 But ideally you want to solder them.

-Move the two yellow jumpers for RS485 one notch over (see photo) to add termination - not sure if it's absolutely needed but it seemed to help and that's how I have mine..
-Also flip the switch to move from USB to UART2 - this enables the UART that we plugged the shifter buttons into.
+Move the two yellow jumpers for RS485 one notch over (see photo) to remove 120 ohm termination - not sure if it's absolutely needed but it seemed to help and that's how I have mine.
+Also flip the switch on the bottom to move from USB to UART2 - this enables the UART2 that the shifter buttons are plugged into.

 ![Waveshare wiring and 3D printed case](images/wiring_and_case.jpeg)